Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Methodology

 One of the core motivations behind the design of the R$\mathcal{F}$A module is to facilitate complementary learning that explicitly refines the decoder's prediction by suppressing non-salient structures—particularly false positives in background regions.
 In conventional decoders, repeated fusion and upsampling operations often introduce spatial ambiguity.
 High-level features are spatially coarse, and their upsampled representations tend to leak into background areas.
 Although convolution and interpolation inherently behave as low-pass filters, their effects are implicit and uncontrolled, often failing to selectively suppress uncertain responses.

 In contrast, the R$\mathcal{F}$A module applies a deliberate, \(\gamma^2\)-weighted LPF in the frequency domain on the residual between input and decoder prediction.
+Importantly, this filtering is not applied to the final segmentation mask.
+Rather, it is applied to the reverse attention residual map derived from the phase-conditioned decoder output.
+Since early decoder features are spatially coarse and can contain fragmented activations, checkerboard-like artifacts, and isolated false-positive responses, the LPF suppresses unstable high-frequency residuals while retaining the dominant spatially coherent regions requiring refinement.
+Boundary localization is therefore not discarded, as contour fidelity is separately enforced through the phase-aware supervision loss in the Fourier phase domain.
 This targeted filtering achieves two complementary refinements: (1) enforcing structural consistency by penalizing frequency-domain residuals between predicted and true boundaries, and (2) suppressing spurious activations in non-ROI regions while maintaining boundary sharpness.
 As a result, R$\mathcal{F}$A guides the network to learn not only \emph{what to activate} but also \emph{what to suppress}, significantly reducing false positives and enhancing structural fidelity.